dgor82/dgor82.github.io/style_guide_code.md

 This approach reduces side effects, and has made my code more predictable, easier to test and more suitable for concurrency and parallelism.
 As John Carmack argued so well in [this article](http://sevangelatos.com/john-carmack-on/), there are incremental benefits to be gained from moving towards functional style coding even within a traditional OOP language.

-Luckily C# has evolved to include lots of great FP-related facilities and I draw heavily on them: Lambdas, LINQ, pattern matching, switch-expressions etc. To make up for a few still missing facilities in C# - mainly to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) - I have created a library of light-weight monadic wrappers (see section below).
+Luckily C# has evolved to include lots of great FP-related facilities and I draw heavily on them: Lambdas, LINQ, pattern matching, switch-expressions etc. To make up for a few still missing facilities in C# - mainly to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) - I have created a library of light-weight monads (see section below).

 This mixed-paradigm approach requires recognising where to draw the line, i.e. finding the most natural cleavage plane to resolve the inevitable tension between OOP and FP.
 Currently, some of the more advanced FP concepts like partial application or monadic transformation fall by the wayside in my C# code.
 At some point I thus even considered the use of [Language-Ext](https://github.com/louthy/language-ext) to move C# even closer to FP but distanced myself from that idea after further deliberation to ...: